KanuX-14/fc-engine/.github/CONTRIBUTING.md

 * This is a concise version of the
   [Rules & Guidelines](http://dev.minetest.net/Category:Rules_and_Guidelines) on the developer wiki.*

-These notes are for those who have push access Minetest (core developers / maintainers).
+These notes are for those who have push access FreeCraft (core developers / maintainers).

 - See the [project organisation](http://dev.minetest.net/Organisation) for the people involved.